 Causes of Indoor Air Pollution

 A variety of things can pollute indoor air.
 Radon gas, poor ventilation, pet dander, dust mites, molds, and mildew all affect indoor air.
-Some of the other causes of air pollution include the following.
+Some of the other causes of air pollution include the following:

-Cleaning products contain hazardous chemicals and volatile organic compounds (VOCs), which become airborne during usage.
+- Cleaning Products: Cleaning products contain hazardous chemicals and volatile organic compounds (VOCs), which become airborne during usage.
 VOCs have been linked to health issues such as respiratory problems and irritation of the eyes, nose, and throat.
 To reduce indoor air pollution caused by cleaning products, choose less toxic products and use them in a well-ventilated area.
 Using natural alternatives such as baking soda or vinegar instead of chemical cleaners also limits indoor air pollution, thus protecting your health.

-Tobacco smoke is one of the leading causes of indoor air pollution.
+- Tobacco Smoke: Tobacco smoke is one of the leading causes of indoor air pollution.
 It contains nicotine, carbon monoxide, formaldehyde, and arsenic.
 Exposure to these toxic chemicals causes everything from short-term irritation to long-term chronic diseases such as cancer, respiratory illnesses, and heart disease.
 Keep your home smoke-free to reduce the risk of exposure to these dangerous substances.
 Banning smoking in homes is an effective way to reduce indoor air pollution.

-Burning fuels like gasoline, diesel, kerosene, and propane release carbon monoxide (CO) and nitrogen dioxide (NO2).
+- Fuel Fumes: Burning fuels like gasoline, diesel, kerosene, and propane release carbon monoxide (CO) and nitrogen dioxide (NO2).
 These toxic fumes linger indoors for extended periods if ventilation is inadequate.
 It puts occupants at risk of headaches, dizziness, nausea, and long-term damage to the lungs and heart.
 To reduce indoor air pollution from fuel burning, perform regular maintenance of fuel-burning appliances and check ventilation systems to ensure they are working properly.

 The Link Between Plants and Indoor Air Quality